 Why does being honest with yourself matter?

-Being honest with yourself matters because this means you have control over your thoughts and actions.
+Being honest with yourself means you have control over your thoughts and actions.
 Only you can hold yourself accountable for living up to your ideals and recognizing when you fall short of those standards.
 Honesty is an important aspect of self-improvement, yet many people would rather make up excuses for themselves in order to not make the hard choices.

 When you’re not honest with yourself, you can almost become oblivious to the truth of your situations.
 This leads to you giving into circumstances instead of rising above them.
 For example, if you want more from a job, you likely don’t know how to do that.
-If you simply settle out of fear of losing that job, you won’t come up with potential solutions to get what you really want out of life.
+If you simply settle for the status quo out of fear of losing that job, you won’t come up with potential solutions to get what you really want out of life.

 Be honest with yourself about your fears